Marines: Terminology

-The English noun marine is from the adjective marine, meaning "of the sea", via French marin ("of the sea") from Latin marinus ("of the sea") itself from mare ("sea"), from Proto-Indo-European *móri ("body of water, lake") (cognate with Old English mere ("sea, lake"), Dutch meer, German Meer, all from Proto-Germanic *mari).
+The English noun marine is from the adjective marine, meaning "of the sea", via French marin from Latin marinus, itself from mare, from Proto-Indo-European móri (cognate with Old English mere, Dutch meer, German Meer, all from Proto-Germanic *mari).

 The word marine was originally used for the marine-type forces of England; however, the word marine or marina means "navy" in many European languages, including Dutch, French, Italian, German, Spanish, Danish, and Norwegian.

 Because of this, exact one-word translations for the English term "marines" do not exist in many other languages (with the notable exception of the Dutch word marinier).
 This can lead to misunderstandings when translating.
 Marine forces in non-English speaking countries typically have names that translate in English to naval infantry or coastal infantry.
-In French-speaking countries, two phrases exist which could be translated as marine, "troupes de marine" and "fusiliers-marins"; similar phrases exist elsewhere, e.g., in Portuguese Fuzileiros Navais.